Praneeth2kp/GSC/README.md

 ```
 screen
-  ├──local_widgets
+  ├──reusable_widgets
-  └──index.dart
+  └──filename.dart
 ```

 #### Constants
-This project uses 'Product Sans' as it's primary font, with weights of 400 and 600.
+This project uses 'Popins' as it's primary font.
 All the fonts have been pre-imported.

 Moreover, here are a few constants which are used throughout the project, and have been added within a **CodeRedColors** class, use them accordingly.